-7.1.1 National Planning Guidance
+National Planning Guidance

-- The consolidated Scottish Planning Policy 2010 and its thematic sections; - Best practice is set out in Planning Advice Notes.
-PAN44, PAN 60, PAN 61, PAN 65, PAN 67, PAN 68, PAN69, PAN 72, PAN74, PAN 75, PAN 76, PAN 77, PAN 79, PAN 81 and PAN 84; - 'Designing Places, A Policy Statement for Scotland'. - 'Designing Streets: A Policy Statement for Scotland'.
+- The consolidated Scottish Planning Policy 2010 and its thematic sections. - Best practice is set out in Planning Advice Notes.
+These cover a variety of topics and are available at www.scotland.gov.uk - 'Designing Places: A Policy Statement for Scotland', Scottish Government - 'Designing Streets: A Policy Statement for Scotland', Scottish Government

-7.1.2 The Cairngorms National Park Plan
+The Cairngorms National Park Plan

-- The Cairngorms National Park Plan provides an overarching context for development planning and management within the National Park and is a material consideration in determining planning applications. - The National Parks (Scotland) Act 2000 sets out the four aims for the National Park and the CNPA has a statutory function to achieve these in a collective and co-ordinated way. - a) To conserve and enhance the natural and - b) To promote sustainable use of natural resources of the area; - c) To promote understanding and enjoyment (including enjoyment in the form of recreation) of the special qualities of the area by the public: - d) To promote sustainable economic and social development of the area's communities. - The Cairngorms National Park Plan sets out a vision, a number of guiding principles and strategic objectives to secure delivery of its aims.
-These provide a framework for delivery in the Local Plan
+- The Cairngorms National Park Plan provides an overarching context for development planning and management within the Cairngorms National Park and is a material consideration in determining planning applications. - The National Parks (Scotland) Act 2000 sets out the four aims for the National Park and the CNPA has a statutory function to achieve these in a collective and co-ordinated way: - a) To conserve and enhance the natural and cultural heritage of the area; - b) To promote sustainable use of natural resources of the area; - c) To promote understanding and enjoyment (including enjoyment in the form of recreation) of the special qualities of the area by the public; - d) To promote sustainable economic and social development of the area's communities. - The Cairngorms National Park Plan sets out a vision, a number of guiding principles and strategic objectives to secure delivery of its aims.
+These provide a framework for delivery in the Local Plan.